 Dr. Chege is co-director of the Global Psychology program within the Department of Graduate Psychology at Azusa Pacific University.
 Each summer Dr. Chege accompanies students to Kenya to provide hands-on supervision and consultation in interventions and program development for orphans of HIV/AIDs, their families, and other vulnerable children.
 He has extensive experience in teaching, clinical supervision, and training within the local clinical scientist model.
 He also conducts numerous trainings in diversity competency in clinical work and supervision.
 For nearly 20 years Dr. Chege has provided clinical services and held administrative positions in the community mental health field, working with the severely and persistently mentally ill.
 Since 2000, he has also maintained an active private practice with adolescents, adults, couples, and families.
 He has a keen interest in integrating faith and clinical practice.
 Visit www.apu.edu/bas/faculty/cchege/.

-Dr. Edwards is a faculty member at the Rosemead School of Psychology, Biola University.
+Dr. Edwards is a retired faculty member of the Rosemead School of Psychology, Biola University, who maintains a counseling practice at the Biola Counseling Center.
 He has conducted intensive summer ministries for missionaries in France, Ecuador, Estonia, and other locations.
 Keith specializes in marriage enrichment, couples' communication and counseling, anxiety, depression, and stress management.
 You may contact him at firstname.lastname@example.org.